 Consider the External Value Correlation and Design Tradeoffs:

-Most industries have a weaker long-term relationship between revenue and shareholder returns (i.e., growing revenue does not appear to have much impact on shareholder returns), as indicated by yellow, orange, and red shading; whereas, others such as Utilities and Telecommunication Services, have a fairly strong relationship between revenue and shareholder returns, as indicated by green shading.
-Those industries with a strong relationship may want to consider revenue as a possible performance measure.
-Conversely, a retail organization using total revenue as a performance measure might be better suited to shift their focus to earnings from continued operations net income or an Earnings Per Share (EPS) measure.
+Broadly speaking, the relative correlation of specific metrics by industry significantly decreased since 2019 when we last did this analysis.
+That decrease is most likely driven by noncompany-specific impacts on Total Shareholder Return (e.g., COVID’s impacts on the market).
+In our most recent analysis, we continue to find that most industries have a weaker long-term relationship between revenue and shareholder returns (i.e., growing revenue does not appear to have much impact on shareholder returns), as indicated by yellow, orange, and red shading; whereas, others, such as Telecommunication Services, have a fairly strong relationship between revenue and shareholder returns, as indicated by green shading.
+That would suggest a revenue growth measure (often via customer acquisition) as a strong potential performance measure within Telecommunication Services.
+Conversely, a retail organization using total revenue as a performance measure might be better suited to shift their focus to earnings from continued operations net income or an earnings per share (EPS) measure.
 These measures show more of a correlation to driving shareholder return than total revenue in the retail sector.

 Understand the Company-Specific Fit: